qqsandy/Shaggy-VS-Squidward/README.md

 # Shaggy-VS-Squidward (WIP)

-2d java based fighting game, currently needs a lot more refining such as (attack/blocking logic, cooldowns, better gfx, extend upgrade system, gamemodes).
-A true work in progress
+My first 2d java based fighting game, currently needs a lot more refining such as (attack/blocking logic, cooldowns, better gfx, extend upgrade system, gamemodes).
+A true work in progress.
+Creating this project while learning SQL, and javafx on the way was extremly fun.
+I do plan to improve and fix certain bugs in the game when I have the free time.

 # TODO: